AntonioND/libugba/README.rst

 The PC builds of the tests are simply run on the host by passing the program a Lua script with instructions.
 The GBA builds are run on `GiiBiiAdvance`_, which has basic support for Lua scripts as well.
+Ideally, it would test on other emulators.
+The PC builds have some parts of the emulator inside them to simulate the GBA hardware, and it would be a good idea to test the code against a different emulator to have a second opinion.

 The GBA version of the library is a static library licensed under the MIT license.
 The PC version of the library is a dynamic library licensed under the